 This selection is from Butterflies Backyard Guide which I used to learn the groups and look up profiles of butterfly species.

 Sometimes the plants they frequent also help with identification.
 We know, for instance, that monarch larvae can only feed on milkweed plants, so that’s always a big clue.

 Want Pollinators in Your Garden?

-- Avoid products like pesticides that are toxic to pollinators and other animals that rely on them.
+- Avoid products like pesticides that are toxic to pollinators and other animals in the food chain.

 - Keep it natural: sustainable gardens are not tidy.
 Dead and decaying things nourish living things.